IRS Forms

 • Confirm placed‑in‑service and the 12‑year credit window for the equipment tied to the utilized CO₂.

 • Complete and submit your LCA package under Notice 2024‑60, coordinate with DOE, and wait for IRS approval.
-You must have approval before claiming utilization credits.
+You must have approval before claiming utilization credits (the form instructions are explicit – don't file Schedule F at all until the IRS approval letter is in hand, and attach a copy to the return).

 • Assemble your Form 8933 package.
 Include Schedule F for utilization, and include any related schedules for disposal or EOR if part of your project scope.